© 2013 Ecological Society of Australia

 Five key words should be supplied below the abstract for the purposes of indexing.

-Authors should use the following subheadings to divide the sections of their manuscript: Introduction, Methods, Results, Discussion, Acknowledgements, References.
+Authors should use the following subheadings to divide the sections of their manuscript: Introduction, Methods, Results, Discussion, Species Nomenclature, Acknowledgements, References.
+These sections of the text should be less than 7,500 words.

 Introduction: This section should include sufficient background information to set the work in context.
-The aims of the manuscript should be clearly stated.
+The aims of the manuscript, and why these aims are of broad ecological interest, should be clearly stated.
 The introduction should not contain either findings or conclusions.

 Methods: This should be concise but provide sufficient detail to allow the work to be repeated by others.